Building Load Control using Distributionally Robust Chance-Constrained Programs with Right-Hand Side Uncertainty and the Risk-Adjustable Variants: Studies on the Adjustable DRCC Models

 \section{Studies on the Adjustable DRCC Models}

 In this section, we focus on the adjustable variants of the two DRCC models, where we consider the risk parameter $\alpha_t$ as a variable than a known parameter.
 Specifically, we solve the DRCC-W models using the two MILP formulations proposed in Section \ref{sec:adjustable-wasserstein}.
-The computational details of the adjustable models under the Wassestein set can be found in Appendix \ref{sec:wass-adjustable-cpu} and the moment-based set in Appendix \ref{sec:cpu-moment}.
+The computational details of the adjustable models under the Wassestein set and the moment-based set are in the online appendices \ref{sec:wass-adjustable-cpu} and \ref{sec:cpu-moment}.
 In Section \ref{sec:wass-adjustable-cpu}, the comparison of CPU time and optimality gaps can be found.

 We now study the impact of the coefficient cost $c_t$ in the objective \eqref{eq:adjustable-drcc-obj} of risk level $\alpha_t$ for both DRCC-M and DRCC-W models.
 We vary the coefficient from 10 to 20 in increments of 2.
-For the adjustable models, we observe that the optimal risk levels for the periods between 9:30 am and 14:30 pm are relatively lower.
+For the adjustable models, we observe that the optimal risk levels for the periods between 9:30 am and 2:30 pm are relatively lower.
 That is, during these periods, it is harder to consume all PV generation, which is consistent with the observations in Section \ref{sec:out-of-sample} for the non-adjustable models.
-Therefore, we focus on these periods in between 9:30 am and 14:30 pm of a day with an increment of one hour.
+Therefore, we focus on these periods in between 9:30 am and 2:30 pm of a day with an increment of one hour.

 In Figure \ref{fig:adjust_alpha}, we show the risk levels under different choices of coefficient $c_t$ for the DRCC-M and DRCC-W models.
-We see from Figures \ref{fig:adjust_M} and \ref{fig:adjust_W} the value $c_t$ of the risk level increases as larger coefficient is set.
+In Figures \ref{fig:adjust_M} and \ref{fig:adjust_W}, the value $c_t$ of the risk level increases as larger coefficient is set.
 The graph in Figure \ref{fig:adjust_M} of the DRCC-M model is flatter as $c_t$ changes, because the performance of the DRCC-M model is less sensitive to the choice of $c_t$.
-While, as shown in Figure \ref{fig:adjust_W}, the DRCC-W model has a very low risk level when $c_t$ is small and a higher risk level when $c_t$ is large.
+While, as shown in Figure \ref{fig:adjust_W}, the DRCC-W model has a low risk level when $c_t$ is small and a higher risk level when $c_t$ is large.